acl-org/acl-anthology/hugo/content/info/corrections.md

 * A **revision** is a versioned replacement of the original scholarly work.
   This format allows a corrected paper to be read in place of the original scholarly work, and typically does not highlight the original's errors.
 * A **retraction** occurs when serious, unrecoverable errors are discovered, which drastically affect the findings of the original work.
+* A **removal** occurs in rare circumstances where serious ethical or legal issues arise, such as plagiarism.

 Please take note of the following points regarding revisions and retractions.